CyberChiq/weather-site/README.md

 ## Customize
 - Colors are in CSS `:root` variables.
-- Replace the YouTube embed id and subscribe link with your friend's.
+- Replace the YouTube embed id and subscribe link.
 - The email form is a placeholder; paste in your provider's embed code.

 Enjoy!